Arthritis isn’t the end

 Are certain disciplines more likely to need hock injections?

 Because the hocks are part of the hind legs, sports that create stress on the hind legs are more likely to cause hock issues.
-Dressage is a sport that requires a horse to move off his hindquarters, meaning more stress is placed on the hock joint therefore increasing risk for arthritis.

 Other sports with increased risk include jumping, racing, and reining.